 After our mid-day siesta, we head out again, this time looking for those same animals finishing their hunts while the nocturnal predators are starting theirs.
 Elephant and Giraffe appear out of nowhere, and it is not uncommon to have Lion and other wildlife laying in the shade of a Mopane tree along the road.
 We are the eyes and ears for our drivers as they take us deeper into the heart of this game preserve.
 It takes a bit of getting used to, but

 after a while you are picking out Zebra in the dappled shade that makes them seemingly disappear.
-We arrive at our private mobile camp with time to unpack and get settled before an afternoon game drive.

 Each evening we gather around the fire for drinks and light appetizers before dinner (and after dinner around the campfire) where we all discuss our day’s sightings, photographs, and experiences.
 Then the kitchen staff arrive carrying serving dishes filled with different foods that just taste so good after our drives.